Tips for Taps Blog

 There are limitless reasons why people test their drinking water.
 Whether you want to find the cause of an unusual color or smell, to choose an appropriate water treatment system, or are simply curious about what flows from your tap–beginning the process can be daunting.

-Why You Might Want to Test Your Water
+Reasons You Might Want to Test Your Water:

 Changes in Water Color

 People often start thinking about testing their water when they notice a visible change in water quality.
 For example, if your water has turned a strange color.
 When you’re used to seeing crystal clear water flowing from the faucet, yellow or brown water can certainly be alarming.
 The good news is that most of the time discolored water does not pose a significant health risk.
-For details about common causes of discolored water, what it could mean for your health, and ways to fix it take a look at the following articles:
+For details about common causes of discolored water, what it could mean for your health, and ways to fix it check out our complete guide to discolored water.

 There are several different options when it comes to finding the source of the problem.
 There are both DIY kits and laboratory testing options.
 As you might have guessed, these two options have different capacities.
 DIY kits do not typically have detection limits as low as laboratory testing; they can usually provide an indicator of presence or absence as opposed to an accurate concentration at low levels.

 For yellow or brown water, a good first step is our Iron-related bacteria self-test.
 However, changes in water color can happen for a variety of other reasons, and laboratory testing may give you a more complete picture.
 Take a look at our Yellow Tap Water testing package.

 Changes in Water Smell